 Stephen Assael: Ordinary/Extraordinary Figures.
 Drawings.

 Buildings on a Small Scale.
 Small folk art houses.
-Catalog.
+Catalogue.

 Samuel Yellin Metalworkers: Three Generations.
 Architectural wrought iron by America’s greatest blacksmith.
-Catalog.
+Catalogue.

 Mildred Davis: A Collector’s Eye.
 Historic textiles.
-Catalog.
+Catalogue.

 Expressions of Generosity: Recent Gifts and Acquisitions.